microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/pencil2.png"><a name="1-0">1.0 SQL Server Intelligent Query Processing</a></h2>

-In this module you will learn about the Intelligent Query processing capabilities in SQL Server 2019.
+In this module you will learn about the Intelligent Query Processing capabilities in SQL Server 2019.

 <p><b><a name="challenge">The Challenge</a></b></p>